 This will scan the repository recursively for vulnerabilities and print plenty of information on the CLI.
 Example:

-This recursive check will be very slow, as it will check all files in the repository and all packages, even those that are dependencies of your dependencies, etc. You might want to lower the amount of checks and only scan your own lockfiles, for example:
+This recursive check will be very slow, as it will check all files in the repository and all packages, even those that are dependencies of your dependencies, and so on.
+You might want to lower the amount of checks and only scan your own lockfiles, for example:

 You can ignore errors with a TOML-based configuration file, that contains a list of errors to ignore: